Dragons’ Den: Series 14, Episode 12

 Jones final advice to Cain was “go back to the drawing board”, as the dolls were just too eerie for him.

 Start-up business lesson: While the Dragons admired the story behind the business, there was a fatal flaw with Cain's product.
-Market research of her target market could have ironed out this major issue, as we explain in our guide to developing a winning product business.
+Market research of her target market could have ironed out this major issue.

 Concept: Beauty salon franchise